Friedrich Haas

 Friedrich Haas (20 January 1924 – 9 April 1945) was a Luftwaffe fighter ace from Dillenburg/Hesse, Germany and recipient of the Knight's Cross of the Iron Cross during World War II.
 Friedrich Haas was credited with 74 aerial victories all over the Eastern Front (World War II).
 Haas was shot down and killed in 1945 over Vienna, Austria.

-Career
+Early life and career

-Haas was posted to 5.
-Staffel (5th squadron) of Jagdgeschwader 52 (JG 52—52nd Fighter Wing) in late 1943.
-He flew on 385 combat missions, scoring 74 kills over the subsequent year and a half.
-Haas' squadron was often outnumbered and short on fuel at this late stage of the war.
+Haas was born on 20 January 1924 in Dillenburg, then in the People's State of Hesse within the Weimar Republic.
+Following flight training, he was posted to 5.
+Staffel (5th squadron) of Jagdgeschwader 52 (JG 52—52nd Fighter Wing) in late 1943 which was fighting on the Eastern Front of World War II.
+At the time, the Staffel was commanded by Oberleutnant Wilhelm Batz and subordinated to II.
+Gruppe (2nd group) of JG 52 headed by Hauptmann Gerhard Barkhorn.

-On 10 July, Haas made an emergency landing in his Messerschmitt Bf 109 G-6 (Werknummer 163574—factory number) west of Stryi and sustained injuries.